-Scar tissue is placed in accordance with the amount of pressure and forces we place on it.
-This is why it's important to start mobilizing your c-section scar (once it is fully healed of course), to tell the body how to place the scar tissue.
+Scar tissue is laid down in accordance with the amount of pressure and forces we place on it.
+This is why it's important to start mobilizing your c-section scar (once it is fully healed of course), to tell the body where and how to place the scar tissue.

 Let's talk C-Section Scars

 Many people, including healthcare providers, associate a Cesarean Birth with better long term outcomes for pelvic floor dysfunction.
 There is a false assumption that because the pelvic floor muscles are spared from tearing or trauma, that the risk of prolapse and incontinence is less following a C-Section.